3 Occupational Sectors in Massachusetts With Good Outlooks

 Massachusetts isn't just the heart of New England; it's also a place where people can thrive in ways that truly matter.
 Opportunities are being created throughout the state—from major regions like Greater Boston, Middlesex County, and Worcester to cities in the western part of the state like Springfield and Chicopee.
 In fact, several different industries are generating new jobs, and those jobs are becoming available in places that are known for offering a high quality of life.

 For instance, Massachusetts is a major player in the emerging clean energy industry, which already employs many skilled professionals in jobs related to solar, wind, biomass, and geothermal energy.
 The state is also an important hub for the financial services and life sciences sectors.
-And more than 158,000 people work in the region's diverse higher education sector.1
+And according to a report from the MassTech Collaborative, more than 158,000 people work in the region's diverse higher education sector.

 Beyond those examples, some of the most promising career sectors may include the three below:

 Job growth projections are for the decade between 2016 and 2026 and are based on employment projections from the Commonwealth of Massachusetts.
 Average annual wages are based on 2018 data from the Occupational Employment Statistics (OES) program.